 The museum traces bags through their use as ways to disguise odor (i.e., sweetbags), as wedding gifts, and as political statements.
 You can even see bags that commemorate 19th century events, such as the first steamer to cross the Atlantic or the arrival of the first giraffe in France.
 All these people crossing oceans (and countries and states) on newfangled railways and ships needed new trunks and small hand luggage to make the trips.
 These small leather pieces with flat bottoms were the forerunners to today’s handbags.

-Some of the more familiar pieces in the Museum of Bags and Purses are from recent times.
+Some of the more familiar pieces in the purse museum are from recent times.
 Bags on display from the 20th century are made from a variety of new materials like plastics and lucite, and they reflect the changing needs of women who required accessories for everything from the office to evening.
 There are also brand name bags that demonstrate how purses have become a fashion statement and status indicator with the rise of designers like Chanel, Hermes, and Gucci, among many, many others.
 Needless to say, there’s lots to see here.

 Once I make my way through the three floors of exhibits, it’s time to head to the museum’s cafe for high tea.
 In the front rooms that overlook the canal, visitors can appreciate the beauty of this space — a canal house that dates from 1666.
 As I enjoy my finger sandwiches and pastries — and especially my scone — I watch the boats glide by outside.
 Yes, this is definitely my kind of museum.